 Prince wrote all but two of the tracks for, as well as executive produced, the album Time Waits For No One.
 None of the tracks were recorded with Prince and Mavis together but he provides backing vocals and plays some of the instruments, which he overlaid on to the master tape at Paisley Park Studios.
-Staples recorded her vocals at Ardent Studios in Memphis.
+Staples’ vocals were recorded at Ardent Studios in Memphis.
 The sessions were complete in June 1988 right into the lead-up to the Lovesexy Tour.

-Prince looked up to Mavis, as if she was his mother.
+Prince looked up to Mavis just as if she was his mother.
 The Staple Singers were inducted into the Rock and Roll Hall of Fame in 1999.

 - Paisley Park Records